tock/tock/README.md

 $ make -C userland/examples/blink ARCH=cortex-m4
 ```

-This will build the app and genearte a binary in Tock Binary Format (using the
+This will build the app and generate a binary in Tock Binary Format (using the
 `elf2tbf` utility): `userland/examples/blink/build/cortex-m4/app.bin`.
 This
 binary should either be programmed separately from the kernel.
 See the README
 file in each board subdirectory for details.